scuzzydude/asimov/asimov.md

 The property-queue is justified, it is a permanent, one-way act, releasing a piece of property to humanity.
 It is a validation of the system.
 It's either an act of faith, or that's just how gangsters roll, throw one down, do the world a solid.
 Either way, humanity will take it.

 Bill got the wealth, but there's still a line, globally.
 Billionaires can skip the line to get in to see the Foundation man, make sure all his paperwork is straight, drink some coffee in the lounge while the lawyers is shuffling paper, but the actual act of scooting is part of a negotiated protocol, with all kind of formality.
-He can't just cut in that line, the people out there will see, since it's an open protocol.
+He can't just cut in that line, the other people in line would notice, since it's an open protocol.
 Wait, what's up?
 Oh, it's the dude in the front of the line from Somalia, who wrote a paper on Da Vinci's notebook when he was student and was trying to start a Scoot based on the notebooks, from an engineer's perspective.
 Hey, Bill, that dude says you're his staker.
 You ever been to Somalia?
 Right on, you guys should meet.
 They meet and Bill is like, I love this guy, he loves Leonardo more than I do, and if I let him be the scoot trustee, I won't have to have to talk to all the museum people about where the notebooks go on exhibition, he can talk the museum people.
 I'll have all this free time, maybe I'll go back to billionaire's school and rewrite the textbook for the next generation of billionaires.
 Oh, yeah, the next generation billionaires don't read.
 Heck, guess I'll go find another disease to eradicate.

 The people in the line get it.
 Somalia dude was holding a place in line for Bill, that's cool, long as Bill don't hold up the line, geek out, asking them what hash algorithm they using and all that.